wandb/weave/docs/docs/reference/gen_notebooks/pii.md

     @weave.op()
     async def predict(self, text_block: str) -> dict:
-        client =AsyncAnthropic()
+        client = AsyncAnthropic()

         response = await client.messages.create(
             max_tokens=1024,
             model=self.model_name,
             system=self.system_prompt,
             messages=[
-                {   "role": "user",
-                    "content":[
-                        {
-                            "type": "text",
-                            "text": text_block
-                        }
-                        ]
-                 }
-            ]
+                {"role": "user", "content": [{"type": "text", "text": text_block}]}
+            ],
         )
         result = response.content[0].text
         if result is None:
             raise ValueError("No response from model")
         parsed = json.loads(result)
         return parsed

     # create our LLM model with a system prompt

-model = sentiment_analysis_model(name="claude-3-sonnet",
+model = sentiment_analysis_model(
+    name="claude-3-sonnet",
     model_name="claude-3-5-sonnet-20240620",
-            system_prompt="You are a Sentiment Analysis classifier.
+    system_prompt='You are a Sentiment Analysis classifier.
 You will be classifying text based on their sentiment.
 Your input will be a block of text.
-You will answer with one the following rating option[\"positive\", \"negative\", \"neutral\"].
+You will answer with one the following rating option["positive", "negative", "neutral"].
 Your answer should be one word in json format: {classification}.
-Ensure that it is valid JSON.", temperature=0
+Ensure that it is valid JSON.', temperature=0,
 )
 ```

 # Method 2A: